 Emergency Conditions We Treat in Angleton, TX

-Angleton ER provides 24/7 walk-in emergency care for adults and children with serious symptoms, injuries, and sudden medical concerns.
-Board-certified emergency physicians evaluate concerns such as chest pain, breathing problems, abdominal pain, fever, allergic reactions, and pediatric emergencies, with on-site lab testing, X-ray, and CT scan support available.
+Angleton ER provides 24/7 walk-in emergency care for adults and children with sudden symptoms, injuries, pain, breathing problems, fever, dehydration, allergic reactions, and other urgent medical concerns.
+Board-certified emergency physicians evaluate patients with on-site lab testing, X-ray, and CT scan support available.

 For life-threatening symptoms, call 911 immediately.